olegromanchuk/hotelito/README.md

 ### Local testing AWS lambda

+Read the description of how the code is organized [below](#how-lambda-code-is-organized)
 Use Makefile from /cmd/hotelito-aws-lambda directory.
 `sync_environmental_vars.sh` will sync .env file => environmental_vars.json.
 It is not needed to update environmental_vars.json manually.

 Note: before using `sam local invoke` you need to have samconfig.toml file in the `hotelito-aws-lambda` directory.
 It is created by `sam deploy --guided` command.
 [More details on how `sam deploy` works](#how-sam-deploy-works)